QuTech-Delft/imsep/docs/clean-code/index.md

 Fortunately, as Python is a mature language, most of this has already been figured out, and guidelines exist known as [Python Enhancement Proposals](https://peps.python.org/)(PEP).
 [PEP 8 ](https://peps.python.org/pep-0008/) focuses on code style, and packages exist which automatically enforce these guidelines.

+However, many good practices are not covered by these packages, and are often learnt through experience.
+The following examples highlight these with a short example in Python.

+1. The use of visual clustering, so that parts of the code that “belong” together are easily recognisable:

+    !!! example "No clustering"

+         ```python
+         def calculate_total(cart, discount_rate):
+            if not cart:
+               raise ValueError("Cart cannot be empty.")
+            if not (0 <= discount_rate <= 1):
+               raise ValueError("Discount rate must be between 0 and 1.")
+            subtotal = sum(item['price'] * item['quantity'] for item in cart)
+            discount = subtotal * discount_rate
+            total = subtotal - discount
+            return total
+         ```

+    Each cluster could be seperated by comment, however, when written properly, these comments are often not needed.
+    In the example below, these (redundant) comments are given to illustrate the effect of clustering.

+    !!! example "Clustered"

+         ```python
+         def calculate_total(cart, discount_rate):

+            # check inputs
+            if not cart:
+               raise ValueError("Cart cannot be empty.")
+            if not (0 <= discount_rate <= 1):
+               raise ValueError("Discount rate must be between 0 and 1.")

+            # calculate totals
+            subtotal = sum(item["price"] * item["quantity"] for item in cart)
+            total = (1 - discount) * subtotal

+            # return total
+            return total
+         ```

+2. Declare variables close to their usage:

+    !!! example "All placed on top"

+        ```python
+        def calculate_average_grades(students):
+            total_grades = 0
+            count = len(students)

+            if not students:
+                raise ValueError("The students list cannot be empty.")

+            for student in students:
+                total_grades += student['grade']

+            average_grade = total_grades / count

+            return average_grade
+        ```

+    !!! example "Declared close to their usage"

+        ```python
+        def calculate_average_grades(students):

+            if not students:
+                raise ValueError("The students list cannot be empty.")

+            total_grades = 0

+            for student in students:
+                total_grades += student["grade"]

+            count = len(students)
+            average_grade = total_grades / count

+            return average_grade
+        ```

+3. Only summarise code when it remains readable:

+    !!! example "Previous example as a one-liner"

+        ```python
+        def calculate_average_grades(students):

+            if not students:
+                raise ValueError("The students list cannot be empty.")

+            return sum([student["grade"] for student in students]) / len(students)
+        ```

+    The next example shows a case where separate lines would have improved readability massively:

+    !!! example "Incomprehensible one-liner"

+        ```python
+        def get_unique_even_cubed_double_of_positive_numbers(numbers):
+            return list(map(lambda x: round(x**3, 2), filter(lambda x: x % 2 == 0, set(map(lambda y: y * 3, [i for i in numbers if i > 0])))))
+        ```

+    !!! exercise

+        What should the previous function return with an input of `[1, 2, 3]`?

+    ??? solution

+        Don't attempt to understand this code, life is too short!
+Make a respectiful comment to the developer about the code style instead.

+4. Logical flow of classes and/or functions:

+    !!! example "random order"

+        ```python
+        def main():
+            helper_1()
+            helper_2()

+        def helper_2():
+            helper_3()
+            helper_4()

+        def helper_3():
+            pass

+        def helper_1():
+            pass

+        def helper_4():
+            pass
+        ```

+    !!! example "ordered"

+        ```python
+        def main():
+            helper_1()
+            helper_2()

+        def helper_1():
+            pass

+        def helper_2():
+            helper_3()
+            helper_4()

+        def helper_3():
+            pass

+        def helper_4():
+            pass
+        ```

+    !!! note

+        In classes there is the extra element of different method types, e.g. a class method after a static method.
+        There is no right or wrong in mixing, as long as it makes sense to the reader.

+5. The use of descriptive names.

+    Especially when coding mathematics, it is tempting to fall back to their abbreviations.
+Take the function for dynamic pressure for example:

+    !!! example "Dynamic pressure"

+        $$
+        p = \frac{1}{2} * \rho * V^2
+        $$

+    How to code this?
+It matters on the context.
+If it is software coded by mainly physicists for other physicists in the same field, falling back to the mathematical descriptors could be acceptable (whilst using a descriptive function name):

+    !!! example "Mathematical code"

+        ```python
+        def calculate_dynamic_pressure(rho: float, v: float) -> float:
+            return 0.5 * rho * v ** 2
+        ```

+    Note that a lowercase `v` is used.
+Style guidelines for the programming language should always come first, and mathematical styling second.
+    In Python, an uppercase name suggests either a class or a type, thus using `V` would be plain wrong here.
+If this causes a clash with another function, it is recommended to switch back to descriptive names instead.

+    !!! warning

+        Imagine having two mathematical functions both taking `v` as an input, but it signifies something else.
+One the uppercase mathemetical descriptor, and the other one the lowercase.
+Debugging this piece of code would be unnecessarily difficult.

+    When it is clear that developers without in-depth knowledge of the mathematical methods will collaborate, descriptive names should be used.
+    This also includes the scenario in which the development team consists of physicists, but the software will be maintained by non-physicists.
+    Using the same example, but descriptive:

+    !!! example "Descriptive code"

+        ```python
+        def calculate_dynamic_pressure(density: float, velocity: float):
+            return 0.5 * density * velocity ** 2
+        ```

+    There are countless examples where abbreviated variable names cause confusion, and contests actually exist in which to write the most incomprehensible code as possible, but this is usually not desired in the working environment.

 ## Quality

 Tools like pylint etc.